robashton/robashton/README.md

 This has been the case for about ten years now, before then

-- I was a journeyman, wandering around the globe doing discrete/focused jobs for companies and learning how everybody else liked to do things.
+- I was a "journeyman" (snark), wandering around the globe doing discrete/focused jobs for companies and learning how everybody else liked to do things.
 - I was a consultant working as a "technical expert" for a huge international company in Belgium building data analytics tools in Silverlight (lol)
 - I was a .NET developer working as a technical lead for an SME near Oxford